 We’re entering the studio now.
 I get to choose my camera and microphone.
 Last time I did this, it did weird things to my camera.
 I’m hoping this will all work, please.
 I forgot to make my offering to the demo gods, but please work today.

 You can set the camera that you want.
 You can set the audio that you want.
 Green screen if that really is your thing.
 I don’t do green screen.
 And then you would enter the broadcast studio.
-So it’s really easy to get started.
+It’s really easy to get started.
 And then you would add yourself to the stream.

 There I am.
 I’m going to remove myself.
 You don’t see duplicate of me.
 And then like all of the things that you need to do within StreamYard are either across the bottom here.
 Oh, you can’t see that because I’ve got the overlay.
 Let’s remove that overlay.